cinchapi/concourse/README.md

-Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>` and constructed with the following guidelines :
+Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>` and constructed with the following guidelines
-* A
+* Breaking backward compatibility bumps the major
-* B
+* New additions while maintaining backward compatibility bumps the minor
-* C
+* Bug fixes and miscellaneous changes bumps the patch

 ## License